hyperledger/indy-hipe/text/connection-protocol/README.md

 ### Errors

+[errors]: #errors

 There are no errors in this protocol during the invitation phase.
 For the request and response, there are two error messages possible for each phase: one for an active rejection and one for an unknown error.
+These errors are sent using a **problem_report** message type specific to the connection message family.
+The following list details `problem-code`s that may be sent:

 **request_not_accepted** - The error indicates that the request has been rejected for a reason listed in the error_report.
 Typical reasons include not accepting the method of the provided DID, unknown endpoint protocols, etc. The request can be resent _after_ the appropriate corrections have been made.